Something about the SSD you’re about to move to

 To increase space for operating system.
 The low disk space error would prompt when there is insufficient space for running programs.
 OS migration from small partition to bigger SSD is not a bad choice.

 To upgrade computer’s build.
 In general, the most prevalent reason of copying OS to SSD is to take full use of SSD and gain better performance.

-Once you search on Google, you can find the best solution is to complete this task with some powerful and reliable migrating tools, which can be regarded as a time saver.
+Once you search on Google, you can find the best solution is to clone OS to SSD with some powerful and reliable migrating tools, which can be regarded as a time saver.

-Transfer OS to SSD via the best OS migration software
+Migrate OS to SSD in Windows 10/8/7 via the best OS migration software

 Before you do:

 Uninstall software you aren't using anymore, delete unnecessary files and transfer data that you don't want stored on your SSD. (optional)

 Check and make sure your SSD has more space than the total amount of operating system, applications and data in C drive you're migrating.

 Install your SSD alongside existing hard drives in the same computer and make sure it can be detected.
 For a laptop, if there is no extra room to install SSD, you need a SATA-to-USB adapter to connect SSD, and then plug into a USB port on your laptop.
 Your laptop should detect your new SSD as an external hard drive.

 Way 1: Migrate OS to SSD via Backup-and-Restore on Laptops [Free Version]